 What should my kids do?

 Kids are welcome to join in our children’s programs or remain with their parents.
-If your kids would like to hang out with the other kids, you can bring them to our children’s area before the worship service begins.
+If your kids would like to take part in our programs, you can bring them to our children’s area before the worship service begins.
 (If you’re not sure where to go, just ask one of the ushers to help you find the right room.)
 The children begin the service together in their own space, and then rejoin the rest of the congregation later in the service.
 You can learn more about our Young Children and Worship program here.
 We also run Echo, a program for tweens.